 Nepal has a festival equivalent to Mother’s Day called Mata Tirtha Aunsi, which translates to “Mother Pilgrimage New Moon.”
 Not only do the Nepalis take the time to honor their mothers, but they look to remember mothers who have died.
 The tradition was originally to make a pilgrimage to the Mata Tirtha ponds, located near Kathmandu.
 Show your mother you honor her and your family traditions with this unique mindfulness coloring book.

 Ethiopia holds a three-day festival, Antrosht, for their mothers, occurring sometime between October and November.
 In their tradition, everyone works together to create a massive feast.
 Even the children are involved; they have to gather the ingredients.

 Celebrate The True Meaning of Mother’s Day with Spoonful of Comfort

 Across the globe, giving presents on Mother’s Day is a cherished form of showing love!
 And here at Spoonful of Comfort, it’s one of our favorite holidays.
 After all, Spoonful of Comfort was created in honor of our founder’s own mom.

-For Mother’s Day 2020, the limited-edition Spoonful of Comfort Mother’s Day package delivery includes a full meal of homestyle soup, rolls, and cookies (the kind she’d make herself!), plus a free packet of plantable flower confetti!
-So check out our website and see how you can make your mom’s big day that much more special.
+Which is why we’ve put together a gift your mother is sure to love.
+Our limited-edition Spoonful of Comfort Mother’s Day package delivery includes a full meal of homestyle soup (your choice), rolls, and cookies (the kind she’d make herself!), plus a Floral lollipop with plant-able stick and additional options to include “The Little Book of Motherhood”, a “Soup-er Mom” spoon and a “Best Mom Ever” bracelet!
+So check out our website and see how you can make Mother’s Day in 2021 that much more special.